cabal-club/cable-core.js/INDEXES.md

 * `<thing>` signifies a placeholder value, where the text in brackets is a concrete value of the type described by the text and only known at runtime. e.g. `<hash>` is a base16-encoded hash appearing something like `7e13a3f34f6494e539ffd32c1bb35f18`
+* `<ts>` is short for timestamp, a string representation of a point in time in Unix Time (number of seconds since the Unix Epoch aka since midnight 1970 jan 1)
 * `<mono-ts>` is short for monotonic timestamp, i.e. timestamps that only ever increase in size and which are guaranteed to not overlap with any other monotonic timestamp.
 This can be used to yield unique database view keys that can also be